The two conversations of change for leaders and teams with Leonie Rothwell

 In addition to having a conversation with yourself, it's important to have a conversation with others.
 This means reaching out to colleagues, friends, or family members who can offer support, guidance, and a sounding board for your ideas and concerns.
 By sharing your experiences with others, you can gain new perspectives and insights, and feel more connected and supported during times of change.

-Create space for others: Change can be challenging for us all.
+Change can be challenging for us all.
 Create space for your colleagues.
 By exploring and sharing our concerns and hopes – we will more easily find a path to navigate complex change.
 Make time to down tools, stop and compare experiences, and agree to support one another as you move through transitions.
-Together we can enact our own visions of future success
+Together we can enact our own visions of future success.

 In summary